karm435/receiptly.github.io/_pages/privacypolicy.md

 <br>

-## 3.0 How we store and secure the Personal Information we collect
+## 3.0 How we keep and secure the Personal Information we collect
 All the data provided by you stays on the device and if wish delete all the data simply delete the app